smherwig/phoenix-nginx-eval/README.md

 The directories `0` - `5` are the same as for
 [Linux (shared NGINX)](#multi-tenant-linux-shared-nginx).
-Note, however, that each website will have its own fileserver, keyserver, and directory where sm-crypt stores the share memory files.
+Note, however, that each website will have its own fileserver, keyserver, and directory where sm-crypt stores the shared memory files.

 Let's go through the case of NGINX multiplexing two websites.
 First create two file system images, as per [Graphene-crypt](#single-tenant-graphene-crypt), and